travis-ci/docs-travis-ci-com/user/deployment-v2/providers/codedeploy.md

 ```
 {: data-file=".travis.yml"}

-Note that in this example, Travis CI will attempt to deploy to an existing
+In this example, your code will be deployed to an existing CodeDeploy
-CodeDeploy Application called `<app>` in AWS Region `us-east-1`.
+application called `<app>` in AWS Region `us-east-1`.

 A complete example can be found [here](https://github.com/travis-ci/cat-party/blob/master/.travis.yml).